JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="Cinnamon leaf and bark, in Garcia de Orta, _Aromatum, et Simplicium aliquot Medicamentorum apud Indos nascentium Historia_ (Antverpiae: Ex officina Christophori Plantini 1567) 71.
 The images were not in Orta's original Portuguese publication of 1563, but they were added by the editor, Flemish botanist Carolus Clusius, for this Latin edition." url="https://www.archive.org/download/mobot31753003488159/page/n71_w314">
 <param ve-image
-	title="test"
-	url="https://www.archive.org/download/mobot31753000811387/page/n185_w327">
+	title="Cinnamon bark, in Carolus Clusius, C., Exoticorum Libri Decem: Quibus Animalium, Plantarum, Aromatum, aliorumque peregrinorum Fructuum historiae describuntur: Item Petri Bellonii Observationes, eodem Carolo Clusio interprete ([Leiden]: Ex Officinâ Plantinianâ Raphelengii 1605)" url="https://www.archive.org/download/mobot31753000811387/page/n185_w327">

 A second, and much more surprising reason for the long-lasting confusion over cinnamon, is the fact that the exact same issue still exists today.
 This is a striking case of forgotten knowledge in modern science.
 In the nineteenth century, Flückiger and Hanbury already noted in their [_Pharmacographia_](https://www.biodiversitylibrary.org/item/111743#page/490/mode/1up) (1874) that cinnamon in Antiquity did not come from Sri Lanka.
 It only became a noticeable export item there in the thirteenth century, when political power on the island shifted to the cinnamon-producing areas in the southwest.[^ref4] Rather, they argued, it must have been _cassia lignea_ (a common historical name for _cassia_, generally believed to be _Cinnamomum cassia_ (L.) J.Presl), imported from China through Arabia and East Africa.
 Although this narrative is debatable, it is still less imaginative than the one proposed by J. Innes Miller (1969).
 Miller claimed there had been an interoceanic Spice Route in Antiquity, spanning all corners of the Indian Ocean world.
-Although this fantastic concept has been rejected by historians, Sri Lanka still features in many accounts of cinnamon in Antiquity.[^ref5]
+Although this fantastic concept is now rejected by historians, Sri Lanka still features in many accounts of cinnamon in Antiquity.[^ref5]
 <param ve-image
 	title="test"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b6/No_image_template.svg/1024px-No_image_template.svg.png">